 The OnePlus 5T run on the Qualcomm Snapdragon 835 platform, coupled with 6GB or 8GB of RAM and 64GB or 128GB of internal storage, which is the same as the OnePlus 5 it succeeded.
 Like the OnePlus 5, the 5T doesn't offer microSD support and comes with a 3300mAh battery capacity that supports Dash Charge.

 The OnePlus 6 runs on the Qualcomm Snapdragon 845 platform with either 6GB or 8GB of RAM and 64GB, 128GB or 256GB of storage.
 As with other OnePlus devices, microSD support is unavailable, but like the OnePlus 5T, there is a 3300mAh battery that supports Dash Charge.

-The OnePlus 6T is expected to run on the Qualcomm Snapdragon 845 processor too, like the OnePlus 6.
-We're also expecting storage options of at least 128GB with 8GB RAM and 256GB with 8GB of RAM, neither of which are expected to have microSD support.
+The OnePlus 6T runs on the Qualcomm Snapdragon 845 processor too, like the OnePlus 6 and it delivers a quick and effortless experience.
+The company has dropped the 64GB storage option, leaving a 128GB model with either 6GB or 8GB of RAM and a 256GB with 8GB of RAM, none of which have microSD support.